 Creating a flavour packed sweet bread loaf

-Using the best Medjool Dates from The Medjool Date Company, certainly enhances the taste of this loaf.
+Most importantly use the best quality ingredients such as the Medjool Dates from The Medjool Date Company, certainly enhances the taste of this loaf.
 While sweeter than my Spiced Fruit Loaf, it does not hold back on the Christmas spices of Cinnamon, Ginger, Nutmeg and Allspice.
 Resulting in the most amazing aroma, filling the kitchen and then the house, as this beautifully bronzed loaf bakes.

 Baked in the British Bakeware, 3lb Farmhouse Loaf Tin, this fruited bread never sticks.
 And the deep sides of the tin ensure the dough is supported as it rises.
 Resulting in an evely risen loaf, without a muffin top.
-The advantage being, a great shaped loaf that is easy to slice and the slices fit in the toaster.
+And the advantage is a great shaped loaf that is easy to slice and fit in the toaster.
 Also, this loaf tin has become a treasured piece of kitchen bakeware.

 Recipe: Christmas Spiced Fruit Loaf